 Brown butter blondies with sea salt strike the perfect balance of rich decadence, a sweet and salty taste, and pure simplicity.
 They are a chewy dessert square that may remind you a bit of eating cookie dough in the very best way.
-Long gone are the days of blondies being the brownie’s lame cousin because truth be told they are exceptional all on their own.
+Long gone are the days of a blondie’s recipe being the brownie’s lame cousin because truth be told they are exceptional all on their own.

 Easily double this brown butter blondies recipe for either a bigger baking dish or two separate batches.
-Cut in as little or big as you’d like.
-They make a great mini dessert sample size for dessert trays or bringing to a potluck.
+Cut in as little or as big as you’d like.
+They make a great mini dessert sample size for dessert trays or bring it to a potluck.
 This recipe also makes 16 pieces for full-sized desserts ready to be served with a dollop of whipped cream or vanilla ice cream.